muratk3n/thirdwave/en/tweets/2020/week26e.md

 ---

-Dude trying to pronounce Afghanistan with a "guh" sound like "Af-guh-nistan" thinking he is with it, knows the "local" ways, virtue-signaling that he is cultured, "knows shit".
+Dude trying to pronounce Afghanistan with a "guh" sound like "Uf-guh-nistan" thinking he is with it, knows the "local" ways, virtue-signaling that he is cultured, "knows shit".
 What a f-ing retard.
 I've seen cases when other person did not understand bcz of this retarded pronunciation.
 Do you want to communicate, or just